MohammadYoussof/okslice/README.md

 Hello!!!!
 ===============
-  Teem: These are tools to process and visualize images Copyright (C) 2013, 2012, 2011, 2010, 2009  University of Chicago Copyright (C) 2008, 2007, 2006, 2005  Gordon Kindlmann
+  These are tools to process and visualize images Copyright (C) 2013, 2012, 2011, 2010, 2009  University of Chicago Copyright (C) 2008, 2007, 2006, 2005  Gordon Kindlmann
   Copyright (C) 2004, 2003, 2002, 2001, 2000, 1999, 1998  University of Utah